How To Take Your Little Kids To The Utah Color Festival

 • There's a great vibe all through the festival.
 Strangers passing you will kindly toss a little color on your clothes and there are smiles all around.

-• Patrons are not allowed into the temple during the festival but it's a cool place to tour and learn about at other times of the year.
+• Patrons are not allowed into the temple during the festival but it's a fascinating place to tour and learn about at other times of the year.

 • If you miss the Spanish Fork festival held in March, there is an annual color festival hosted by the Salt Lake City Krishna Temple on the second weekend in June.
 It's a smaller event, so keep your expectations low or wait until March the following year.